 As Controller, Gina is responsible for helping to manage all of the Foundation’s financial activities.
 She helps oversee the Foundation’s investment portfolio as well as manage the reporting and audit process.

 Gina joins the Foundation with over 10 years of experience in general accounting and financial reporting.
 With several years of experience in financial services, Gina brings her experience at Wells Fargo Capital Finance where she managed all general accounting functions as well as several years in the mortgage industry.
 She received her Bachelor of Science in accounting from California State University, Northridge, and is also a California CPA.

-SCIRTS Program Associate
+SCIRTS Program Officer

 Jacob Shreckengost, PhD

-Dr. Jacob Shreckengost is a Program Associate for the Spinal Cord Injury Research on the Translational Spectrum (SCIRTS).
+Dr. Jacob Shreckengost is a Program Officer for the Spinal Cord Injury Research on the Translational Spectrum (SCIRTS).
 He assists in management of this portfolio throughout all stages of the application and review process.